 The Spanning Tree Protocol will treat a link aggregation group as a single link, on the switch level.
 On the port level, the STP will use the port parameters of the Master Port in the calculation of port cost and in determining the state of the link aggregation group.
 If two redundant link aggregation groups are configured on the Switch, STP will block one entire group; in the same way STP will block a single port that has a redundant link.

-To configure port trunking, click on the Link Aggregation hyperlink in the Configuration folder to bring up the following window:
+To configure port trunking, click Configuration > Link Aggregation to view the following window: